willarliss/willarliss.github.io/README.md

 # Personal Projects

 ### RL Community Detection

-<ul> This project applies reinforcement learning to the task of modularity maximization for community detection on graphs. <a href="https://github.com/willarliss/RL-Community-Detection" target="_blank" rel="noopener noreferrer">[Link]</a> </ul>
+<ul> This project applies reinforcement learning to the task of modularity maximization for community detection on graphs.
+The RL environment can be wrapped around an arbitrary graph, allowing an agent to iteratively update the community assignments of the graph nodes in order to maximize a modularity-based reward signal. <a href="https://github.com/willarliss/RL-Community-Detection" target="_blank" rel="noopener noreferrer">[Link]</a> </ul>

 ### Recursive Iteratively Reweighted Least Squares